 1. Dominant 20-0 run sets the tone early

 For the second straight game, NU set the tone early with a dominant double-digit scoring run.
-Slow starts have been a recurring issue for the ‘Cats this season, often finding themselves in early holes and forced to mount second-half comebacks.
+Slow starts have been a recurring issue for the ‘Cats so far this season, but in Saturday’s outing that couldn’t have been further from the truth.

-In two of its three losses this season—against Butler and Iowa — NU was plagued by sluggish starts, trailing by double digits in the first half, and struggling with poor shooting percentages in the opening minutes.
+In two of its three losses this season to Butler and Iowa, NU was plagued by sluggish starts when they trailed by double-digits in the first half and suffered from low shooting percentages in the first 20 minutes.

 In Saturday’s win over DePaul the ‘Cats flipped the script.
 From the opening tip, Chris Collins’ squad dominated, maintaining a comfortable lead throughout — a stark contrast to the uphill battles they’ve been accustomed to this year.